UTCogNeuroLab/UTCogNeuroLab.github.io/team/megan-mcmahon.md

 permalink: /people/meganmcmahon/
 ---

 Megan is a third year doctoral student in the clinical psychology program.
-Previously, Megan worked at Virginia Commonwealth University where she developed research experience in traumatic brain injury, clinical trials, brain computer interface, and disability and stigma.
-In addition, Megan directed Virginia Catalyst's funding initative, which awards grants to collaborative project teams of university and industry leaders seeking to commercialize translational research innovations that improve human health.
+She earned a bachelor's degree in Neuroscience from the College of William and Mary.
+She then developed broad research experience at Virginia Commonwealth University's School of Engineering and School of Medicine in brain computer interfaces, traumatic brain injury, clinical trials, and disability and stigma.
+She has published several peer-reviewed articles in the Journal of Vocational Rehabilitation, Rehabilitation Psychology, WORK, and the Journal of Oncology Practice.
+Megan also served as Director of Operations for Virginia Catalyst, a state-funded non-profit coorporation which awards grants to collaborative project teams of university and industry leaders seeking to commercialize translational research innovations that improve human health.

-Megan is interested in identifying predictors of age-related cognitive changes.
-Her current focus is on sleep and circadian patterns and their relationship with brain health in aging.
+Currenty, Megan's research focuses on using wearable technology and neuroimaging to better understand how sleep and circadian rhythms interact with brain health across the adult lifespan.

 #### Posters: